ozaner/ozanerhansha.github.io-OLD/_posts/2018-01-07-abstract-algebra.md

 ## History of Algebra
 The earliest forms of Algebra have been around since [Diophantus](https://en.wikipedia.org/wiki/Diophantus) (3rd century Greek mathematician), who wrote on how to solve equations using geometry (the Greeks had a thing for geometry).

-Algebra as we know it wouldn't appear until medieval Islamic mathematician Al-Khwārizmī had written his famous [*Compendious Book on Calculation by Completion and Balancing*](http://www.wilbourhall.org/pdfs/MBP/robertofchesters00khuw.pdf).
+Algebra as we know it wouldn't appear until Al-Khwārizmī, a medieval Islamic mathematician, wrote his famous [*Compendious Book on Calculation by Completion and Balancing*](http://www.wilbourhall.org/pdfs/MBP/robertofchesters00khuw.pdf).
 Its Arabic name is equally as large and so is shortened to *Al-Jabr* which translates to "the reunion of broken parts".
 In fact the word algebra itself comes from this book (Al-Jabr --> Algebra).
 Indeed it was this book that introduced the same notions of canceling and balancing equations to solve for *x* that we use today.

 <!--more-->